isomerpages/moe-damaisec/_information/Students/ICT Matters.md

 ---
 **ICT Support**

-Students can visit the **School-Based Service Desk** during the operating hours for assistance with their ICT accounts or Personal Learning Devices (PLDs).
-Alternatively, students can fill in the form ([go.gov.sg/damaisechelpdesk](http://go.gov.sg/damaisechelpdesk)) if they need help with their Student Learning Space (SLS) account, Microsoft 365 Account and/or MIMS / Student iCON account.
+Students can visit the&nbsp;**School-Based Service Desk**&nbsp;during the operating hours&nbsp;for assistance with their ICT accounts or Personal Learning Devices (PLDs).
+Alternatively, students can fill in the form ([go.gov.sg/damaisechelpdesk](http://go.gov.sg/damaisechelpdesk)) if they&nbsp;need help with their Student Learning Space (SLS) account, Microsoft 365 Account and/or MIMS / Student iCON account.

-Students who need to check their MIMS & MS365 username can do so via [go.gov.sg/dssuser](http://go.gov.sg/dssuser).
+Students who need to check their MIMS &amp; MS365 username can do so via&nbsp;[go.gov.sg/dssuser](http://go.gov.sg/dssuser).

 ![](/images/School-Based%20Service%20Desk.jpg)